learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Conclusion

-Congratulations, you can now use `fetch()` the browser inside your browser's JavaScript environment to both:
+Congratulations, you can now use `fetch()`: the browser inside your browser's JavaScript environment to both:

 * READ data using HTTP GET  (whose response you can put into the DOM)